Guinness Book of World Records

 miles.We could never achieve this if we wore regular tap shoes or used traditional tap technique or choreography."

-"We have been able to set and hold these records because the dancers were
+"We have been able to set and hold these records because

-to reinforce the deep relaxation of the legs and feet so these dancers can go for miles."
+designed to reinforce the deep relaxation of the legs and feet so these dancers can go for miles."

-even though over three hundred adult dancers have been involved in setting these records .
+injury even though over three hundred adult dancers have been involved in setting these records .
 They wore

 pedometers for an accurate distance accounting and the routes rarely went in a straight line.
 These dancers were